Using the points layer#

 The points layer allows you to display an NxD array of N points in D coordinates.
 You can adjust the size, face color, and border color of all the points independently.
 You can also adjust opacity and symbol representing all the points simultaneously.

-Each data point can have annotations associated with it using the Points.properties dictionary.
-These properties can be used to set the face and border colors of the points.
+Each data point can have annotations associated with it using the Points.features table.
+These features can be used to set the face and border colors of the points.
 For example, when displaying points of different classes/types, one could automatically set color the individual points by their respective class/type.
-For more details on point properties, see Setting point border and face color with properties or point annotation tutorial.
+For more details on point features, see Setting point border and face color with features or point annotation tutorial.

 Creating and editing the points layer using the GUI#